Learning Product Graphs from Two-dimensional Stationary Signals: Learning graphs from Two-Dimensional Stationary Signals

 Interestingly, the structure of \eqref{E:sig_gen} enables the design of a more efficient approach for estimating the GSO.
 To this end, we first present the following result as a proposition. \begin{myproposition} Let $\bbY$ be a two-dimensional graph signal satisfying Assumption~\ref{E: assumption1} and define matrices $\bbC_P=\mathbb{E}[\bbY \bbY^\top]$ and $\bbC_Q=\mathbb{E}[\bbY^\top\bbY]$.
 Then, it holds that: \begin{itemize} \item[i)] $\bbC_P\!=\operatorname{tr}\!\big(\bbH_Q^2\big)\! \bbH_P^2$, which is a polynomial in $\bbS_P$. \item[ii)] $\bbC_Q\!=\operatorname{tr}\!\big(\bbH_P^2\big)\! \bbH_Q^2$, which is a polynomial in $\bbS_Q$. \end{itemize} \end{myproposition} \textbf{Proof.} See Appendix. \QED

 The result in the proposition allows us to compute (estimate) the covariance matrices separately and formulate the graph-learning problem as

 where the fact that $\bbC_P$ and $\bbC_Q$ are polynomials in $\bbS_P$ and $\bbS_Q$ is encoded in the (separate) commutativity constraints.
 This formulation is convex in $\{\bbS_P, \bbS_Q\}$ and separable, allowing each graph to be optimized independently.
 In addition, the number of constraints is significantly smaller than in \eqref{E:org_prob1}, which reduces computational complexity.
 In practice, the covariances are estimated from $R$ observations as $\hbC_P = \sum_{r=1}^R \bbY_r \bbY_r^\top$ and $\hbC_Q = \sum_{r=1}^R \bbY_r^\top \bbY_r$.
 Since these covariance matrices are now much smaller, modest values of $R$ are sufficient to obtain reliable estimates.
+The formulation in \eqref{P:separable_sum} is a special case of eq (45) in \cite{einizade2023learning} for $n=2$, $\alpha_1=0.5$, and $\alpha_2=2\beta$.

 Having established the different problem formulations, we now summarize them along with their corresponding solution strategies.
 Problem~\eqref{E:org_prob0} is convex in $\bbS$ and can be solved using standard off-the-shelf solvers or more efficient methods such as ADMM~\cite{BoydADMM}, resulting in an unstructured learned graph.
 The main drawback in this case is the high dimensionality, which complicates both the computational complexity and the accurate estimation of covariance matrices.
 In contrast, Problem~\eqref{E:org_prob1} imposes a product graph structure.
 This reduces the number of optimization unknowns, but introduces a non-convex (Kronecker product) constraint that must be handled via alternating optimization~\cite{gorski2007biconvex}.
 While this approach lowers computational complexity, the estimation of the high-dimensional covariance matrix remains an issue.
 Finally, by leveraging additional structure in the graph signals, Problem~\eqref{P:separable_sum} yields a convex, low-dimensional optimization that can be solved separately for each dimension, thereby bypassing the need to estimate the full covariance matrix.